Compositional Generalization Requires Linear, Orthogonal Representations in Vision Embedding Models: Additional experimental results

-This subsection provides the full model dimensionality results that complement \Cref{sec:geometry-of-factors-and-datapoints}.
 For each model and dataset, we estimate per-concept effective dimensionality as the minimum number of PCA components needed to explain $95\%$ variance in recovered factors, and report it relative to concept cardinality.
 The complete per-model plots are shown in \Cref{fig:dimensionality-95p-svd}.